Looking after your mental health while working during the coronavirus outbreak

 You could keep in regular, possibly daily contact with your people - both the general population, and with managers and supervisors.

-Try to be honest, authentic and sincere in what you say.
-Start by acknowledging the uncertainty and the stress it causes.
+Try to be honest, and start by acknowledging the uncertainty and the stress it causes.
 Be prepared to say that you don't know and that you will come back to people with answers.

 We all have mental health, and whatever our circumstance this outbreak is going to have an impact on how we think and feel about ourselves and the world we live in.
 Good work is great for our mental health and it's important that we preserve the opportunity to enjoy the benefits of work wherever we can.